Chrome Is Scanning Files on Your Computer, and People Are Freaking Out - Slashdot

 Inappropriate -- Why be secretive about it?
 (Score:5, Insightful)

-But then how will you know (Score:2)
+But then how will you know (Score:5, Insightful)

 what item to buy from the next ad you see with out Google help.
 Come on Corptizen you want to do all the figuring out yourself and not have Google selects the right choice for you.